The ‘Internet of Things’ (IoT) as the name suggests is basically connecting as many devices online for them to communicate with each other.

 The idea is to fuse physical (programmable) robotic toys with digital apps.

-This would simultaneously provide entertainment experiences while inspiring tomorrow’s leaders in maths, engineering and science.
+This would simultaneously provide entertainment experiences while inspiring tomorrow’s leaders in maths, engineering, and science.

-There are discussions to extend this connectedness to human beings – much like was prophesied in many sci-fi books and George Orwell’s 1984.
-If there was a ‘rise of the machines’, and Artificial Intelligence was to take over the control of all our devices, we would not stand a chance.
+There are discussions to extend this connectedness to human beings.
+Much like was prophesied in many sci-fi books and George Orwell’s 1984.
+If there was a ‘rise of the machines’, and Artificial Intelligence was to take over the control of all our devices, we would not stand a chance!

-There are also a few new decentralised systems that are even advocating for a fragmented Internet for that very reason (security and privacy).
+There are also a few new decentralized systems that are even advocating for a fragmented Internet for that very reason (security and privacy).
 This would enable you to control your little space within the “interconnected” web.

 You can thus run a (private) local area network (LAN) within the Internet domain – if that makes any sense.